-Christopher Nolan’s latest film, Dunkirk, just came out on pay-per-view streaming and DVD and I had the chance to watch it.
-At under two hours it is short for a Nolan movie, and it plays with time, perception, point of view, and drowning imagery like many of Nolan’s past films (Memento, The Prestige, Interstellar, and The Dark Knight trilogy).
-Avclub.com had glowing things to say about it … so why did it leave me feeling kind of cold and unfulfilled?
+At under two hours Dunkirk is short for a Nolan movie.
+It plays with time, perception, point of view, and drowning imagery like many of Nolan’s past films (Memento, The Prestige, Interstellar, and The Dark Knight trilogy).
+Avclub.com had glowing things to say about it … so why did it leave me feeling cold and unfulfilled?

-Though land, sea, and air plotlines span different times, they are intercut with each other and converge in time as the climax approaches.
-This disjointed chronology allows you to glimpse the future or the past of various characters – a shellshocked cast-away in the sea plotline who emerges as an officer weighed down by impossible responsibility in the land plotline; a distinctive ship in distress glimpsed from the air that becomes a key vessel for our heroes on the ground.
+Though land, sea, and air plotlines span different time frames, they intercut with each other and converge as the climax approaches.
+This disjointed chronology allows you to glimpse the future or the past of various characters – a shellshocked cast-away in the sea plotline who emerges chronologically earlier as an officer burdened with impossible responsibility in the land plotline; a distinctive ship in distress glimpsed from the air that becomes a key vessel for our heroes on the ground.
 It’s interesting, but I don’t know that the film would have been less interesting without it.
 The plot logic doesn’t hinge on the jumbled chronology the way it did in Memento or Interstellar.

 The End of the Cold Nolan?
 Or the Beginning?